QwenLM/Qwen2.5-Math/README.md

 </p>

-Visit our Hugging Face or ModelScope organization (click links above), search checkpoints with names starting with `Qwen2-Math-`, and you will find all you need!
+Visit our Hugging Face or ModelScope organization (click the links above).
+Search checkpoints with names starting with `Qwen2-Math—', and you will find all you need!
 Enjoy!

 ## Introduction

 Over the past year, we have dedicated significant effort to researching and enhancing the reasoning capabilities of large language models, with a particular focus on their ability to solve arithmetic and mathematical problems.
-Today, we are delighted to introduce a serise of math-specific large language models of our Qwen2 series,  Qwen2-Math and Qwen2-Math-Instruct-1.5B/7B/72B.
+Today, we are delighted to introduce a series of math-specific large language models of our Qwen2 series, Qwen2-Math, and Qwen2-Math-Instruct-1.5B/7B/72B.
 Qwen2-Math is a series of specialized math language models built upon the Qwen2 LLMs, which significantly outperforms the mathematical capabilities of open-source models and even closed-source models (e.g., GPT4o).
-We hope that Qwen2-Math can contribute to the scientific community for solving advanced mathematical problems that require complex, multi-step logical reasoning.
+We hope that Qwen2-Math can contribute to the scientific community by solving advanced mathematical problems that require complex, multi-step logical reasoning.

 Detailed performance and introduction are shown in this <a href=""> 📑 blog</a>.